An application will be considered complete once the following application materials have been received:

 - General Chemistry w/ Lab 8 semester hours*

 - Organic Chemistry w/ Lab 8 semester hours*

 - General Physics w/ Lab 8 semester hours

 - Humanities 6 semester hours

-* Biochemistry may substitute for Organic Chemistry II with lab
+* Biochemistry may substitute for General or Organic Chemistry with lab

 Courses designed for non-science majors or allied health students are not acceptable.

 Two pre-requisite science courses can be fulfilled with AP credits, community college courses or through a study abroad program.

 Online courses cannot be used to meet any of the pre-medical requirements.

 All applicants to the Postbac program are required to complete an online assessment (CASPer), to assist with our selection process.
 CASPer is an online, video-scenario based test which assesses for non-cognitive skills and interpersonal characteristics that we believe are important for success in our program and will complement the other tools that we use for applicant selection.